Alvancho88/Praktikum-Sisop-Soal-Shift-Modul-1/README.md

 nano hasil.txt

 Before we started.
 We make the hasil.txt first by nano hasil.txt.
 After that we make another by doing nano soal2_generate_laporan_ihir_shisop.sh.
 Then we do the code overthere and to showing the result to hasil.txt We write their directory just like did before. /home/rafihayla/Downloads/Laporan-TokoShiSop.tsv >> /home/rafihayla/Documents/soal-shift-sisop-modul-1-I05-2021/soal2/hasil.txt.
 Just to remember, "<" for the initial one and "<<" for update it.

+3 a.)
+Question Analysis:
+First, we are asked to download some images from https://loremflickr.com/320/240/kitten for about 23 times.
+After that we are asked to save the log file into Foto.log and rename the downloaded files into Koleksi_XX.
+There is a special rule where we must delete any duplicate image.
+Also the Koleksi_XX must be in order.

+Solution:
+Because we need to download the images for about 23 times, we will use loops (for this case we will use for-loop).
+For the special rule, we will use a helpful tool called fdupes where it will remove duplicates found on point.
+We use the syntax -dN to get a more automatic deletion of the duplicate images.
+After that we know that we will use wget to download from url, but we must also save both the log files and rename the downloaded files.
+We can use -a to save the log files into Foto.log and -O to rename the files into Koleksi_XX

+Source Code:
+for ((counter=1; counter<=23; counter=counter+1))
+do
+	wget -a Foto.log -O Koleksi_$counter https://loremflickr.com/320/240/kitten
+	fdupes -dN /home/alvancho
+done

+b.)
+Question Analysis:
+Here, we are asked to make a schedule to download the images in a specific time  The script must be run at 8 pm every month with 2 special condition which is the first day of every seven days and the second days every four days.
+Also the downloaded images must be moved into a folder with the format of the download date (DD-MM-YY)

+Solution:
+We can use crontab to make a schedule to run a command on appointed date.
+First, we make a script which is soal3b.sh where in the script we will run the soal3a.sh script, then make a folder with the format DD-MM-YYYY.
+We then need to move the result from the first script into the newly created folder using mv for both the images and the log.

+crontab guru
+0 20 1-31/7,2-31/4 * *
+At 20:00 on every 7th day-of-month from 1 through 31 and every 4th day-of-month from 2 through 31

+Source Code:
+(cron3b.tab)
+0 20 1-31/7,2-31/4 * * bash ./home/alvancho/soal3b.sh

+(soal3b.sh)
+#!/bin/bash
+bash ./soal3a.sh
+mkdir /home/alvancho/$(date +%d-%m-%Y)
+mv Koleksi_* /home/alvancho/$(date +%d-%m-%Y)
+mv Foto.log /home/alvancho/$(date +%d-%m-%Y)

+c.)
+From what we understand, we need to download both rabbit and cat images alternatively then the folders are named with Kucing_ or Rabbit_
+We want to try using the same logic on 3a but hasn't been successful yet.

+*We manage to find how to do both 3d and 3e but hasn't been succesful on 3c yet.

+d.)
+We are asked to move entire folder to zip -> Koleksi.zip and lock the zip with a password with format of MMDDYYYY

+-q = quiet
+-P = Password
+-r = recurse-paths
+-m = move

+Source Code:
+zip -q -P `date +"%m%d%Y"` -r -m Koleksi.zip ./Kucing* ./Kelinci*

+e.)
+When kuuhaku goes to college from 7am to 6pm he want us to zip the collection and when he's not in college we can unzip it

+-q = quiet
+-P = Password
+-r = recurse-paths
+-m = move

+crontab guru
+0 7 * * 1-5
+At 07:00 on every day-of-week from Monday through Friday 0 18 * * 1-5
+At 18:00 on every day-of-week from Monday through Friday

+Source code:
+0 7 * * 1-5 zip -q -P `date +"%m%d%Y"` -r Koleksi.zip ./Kucing* ./Kelinci*
+0 18 * * 1-5 unzip -q -P `date +"%m%d%Y"` Koleksi.zip && rm Koleksi.zip